Local-global questions for divisibility in commutative algebraic groups: Other related problems

 \begin{Problem}[Lang, 1981] Let $q\geq 2$ be a positive integer.
-Let $\A$ be an abelian variety defined over a number field $k$ and let $A_{tors}(K)$ denote the number of $k$-rational torsion points of $\A$.
-For every $v\in M_k$, let $N(v)$ denote the number of $\FF_v$-rational points of $\A \modn v)$.
-Suppose that the congruence holds for a set of primes $v$ of (Dirichlet) density 1.
-Does there exists an abelian variety $A'$ that is $k$-isogenous to $A$ and such that
+Let $\A$ be an abelian variety defined over a number field $k$ and let $A_{tors}(k)$ denote the set of $k$-rational torsion points of $\A$.
+For every $v\in M_k$, let $\tilde{\A}_v$ be the reduction of $\A$ modulo $v$ and let $N(v)$ denote the number of $\FF_v$-rational points of $\tilde{\A}_v$.
+Suppose that the congruence holds for a set of places $v$ of Dirichlet density 1.
+Does there exist an abelian variety $A'$ that is $k$-isogenous to $A$ and such that

 \end{Problem}